Near-Death Experience on Rainbow Mountain

 Day 1: Morning | Hike Rainbow Mountain

 As we pulled up to Rainbow Mountain, the bus parked and everyone began to unload.
-Things got very confusing pretty quickly.
+Things got chaotic pretty quickly.
 There were hundreds of tourists unloading at the same time.
 Guides were shouting over one another and no one knew where to go.
 You could feel the excitement in the air.
 Our guide gave my group a team name (Huayna or Wayna, meaning "young peak") in case anyone got lost.

 First off, wear hiking boots and waterproof ones depending on the season.
 Sneakers are not enough and will be soaked through in wet weather.
 The hike is high in the mountains and even though it's near freezing the sun is incredibly hot.
 I spent most of the hike carrying my coat, sweatshirt and long sleeve shirt because I was sweating to death.
 It's not necessary to take all these layers on the hike.
 Leave your coat in the bus.